 User Abandons Cart

-Emails sent by this trigger are considered transactional, so they fired whether the customer is subscribed to your newsletters or not as long as theautomation is set to send an email immediately following the order status change (without a Delay action).
+Emails sent by this trigger are considered transactional, so they will fire whether the customer is subscribed to your newsletters or not as long as the automation is set to send an email immediately following the trigger (without a Delay action).

-Emails sent by triggers related to Woo Subscriptions are considered transactional emails, so they are fired whether the customer is subscribed to your newsletters or not as long as the automation is set to send an email immediately following the order status change (without a Delay action).
+Emails sent by triggers related to Woo Subscriptions are considered transactional emails, so they are fired whether the customer is subscribed to your newsletters or not as long as the automation is set to send an email immediately following the trigger (without a Delay action).

 Woo Subscriptions Status Changed

-Triggers when subscriptions' status changes.
-In the trigger settings, you can set it to fire at any status change or at specific status changes (e.g., from Processing to Complete).
+Triggers when subscriptions’ status changes.
+In the trigger settings, you can set it to fire at any status change or at specific status changes (e.g., from Active to On Hold).

 Woo Subscription Trial Started